 Getting a Surface Laptop

-Surface Laptop pricing starts at $999 for the base model sporting a Core i5 with 4GB of memory and 128GB of storage.
+Surface Laptop is available starting June 15, 2017, and pricing starts at $999 for the base model sporting a Core i5 with 4GB of memory and 128GB of storage.
 However, you can also pick the Core i7 model with up to 16GB of memory and 512GB of storage for $2200 — a 1TB option will also be available.

 - Surface Laptop | See at Microsoft

 Originally published on May, updated on June 2017.